rtoengi/deep-neural-network-tuning-tutorials/16_decouple_layers_with_dropout/README.md

 Applying dropout only to the input layer with a retention rate of `0.9` results in accuracy performance of `train: 0.800,
 test: 0.600`, which is inferior to using dropout on the hidden layer.
 The reason for this result might be due to the small training dataset with only 2 input variables and 30 examples.

+### Using dropout and weight constraints

+When using weight constraints with a maximal value of `3` in addition to using dropout on the hidden layer accuracy performance increases slightly from `train: 0.967, test: 0.771` to `train: 0.967, test: 0.814`.